learnpoint/learnpoint-site/README.md

 2. Don't use audio.
 3. Use high fidelity resolution, framerate, and colors.

-When making a screen recoring, make sure that every mouse movement and click are clearly intentional and explanatorily timed.
+When making a screen recoring, make sure that every mouse movement and click are obviously intentional and explanatorily timed.
 For example, here's how you could choreograph a click on an button:
 1. Move the cursor in a straight line to the button you intend to click.
 2. Hover the button for about 2 seconds, holding the cursor perfectly still.
 3. Click the button.